jnk0le/Ring-Buffer/README.md

 ## notes

-- if ring buffer is allocated on the stack (local scope) or heap, it have to be explicitly cleared before use or be createt using value initializing constructor
+- if ring buffer is allocated on the stack (local scope) or heap, it have to be explicitly cleared before use or be created using value initializing constructor

 ```
 Ringbuffer<uint8_t, 256> a; // global objects can use empty constructor // it is zero initialized through bss section